Last updated: May 4, 2026

 |---|---|---|

-| Circuit-breaker style refund | Homestead and SAFESR are income-based refund programs | You usually pay first, then file for relief |
+| Circuit-breaker style refund | Homestead and SAFESR are income-based refund programs. | You usually pay first, then file for relief. |

-| Freeze-style relief | SVR works like a refund-based freeze by comparing your current tax to a base year | It does not literally freeze the county bill in real time |
+| Freeze-style relief | SVR works like a refund-based freeze by comparing current tax to a base year. | It does not freeze the county bill in real time. |

-| Rebate | Some counties and cities offer local checks, like Johnson County and Wyandotte County/KCK | Many local programs cover only part of the bill |
+| Local rebate | Some counties and cities offer local checks or credits. | Many local programs cover only part of the bill. |

-| Exemption | Kansas senior help is mostly built around refund claims, not one broad statewide senior homestead exemption | Do not assume your bill drops automatically because of age |
+| Exemption | Kansas senior help is mostly built around refund claims. | Do not assume your bill drops automatically because of age. |

-| Deferral | Among the current statewide homeowner programs I verified for March 2026, I did not find a general senior tax-deferral loan program | If any county advertises one, get the current rules in writing before you rely on it |
+| Deferral | I did not verify a broad statewide senior tax-deferral loan program for 2026. | If a local office offers one, get the current rules in writing. |

 Who usually qualifies

 - You must be an owner-occupant.
-For the state programs, your name generally needs to be on the deed.
+For state programs, your name generally needs to be on the deed.

 Best state relief programs for older homeowners